paritytech/polkadot-sdk/substrate/frame/multisig-stateful/README.md

 # Multisig Stateful Pallet

-A module to facilitate **stateful** multisig accounts.
-The statefulness of this means that we store a multisig account id in the state with
-related info (owners, threshold,..etc).
+A pallet to facilitate enhanced multisig accounts.
+The main enhancement is that we store a multisig account in the state with related info (owners, threshold,..etc).
 The module affords enhanced control over administrative operations such as adding/removing owners, changing the threshold, account deletion, canceling an existing proposal.
-Each owner can approve/revoke a proposal.

-It is superior in functionality to the stateless multisig as well as the pure-proxy as it keeps the multisig account in the state and allows for more control over the account itself.
+Each owner can approve/revoke a proposal while still exists.
+The proposal is **not** intended for migrating or getting rid of existing multisig.
+It's to allow both options to coexist.

+For the rest of the document we use the following terms:

-We use `proposal` in this module to refer to an extrinsic that is to be dispatched from a multisig account after getting enough approvals.
+* `proposal` to refer to an extrinsic that is to be dispatched from a multisig account after getting enough approvals.
+* `Stateful Multisig` to refer to the proposed pallet.
+* `Stateless Multi` to refer to the current multisig pallet in polkadot-sdk.

 ## Use Cases